 Tools for deimmunization: the EpiMatrix system

-EpiMatrix predicts the binding potential with respect to a panel of eight common Class II super-type alleles, covering the majority of the human population (>90%).
+EpiMatrix predicts the binding potential with respect to a panel of nine common Class II super-type alleles, covering the majority of the human population (>90%).

 Searching for Epitope “Clusters”

 We and others have found that potential immunogenicity is not randomly distributed throughout protein sequences but instead tends to “cluster” in immunogenic regions (which are often also immunodominant, see below), facilitating the process of deimmunization.
 The statistical algorithm ClustiMer allows us to screen EpiMatrix results sets and identify putative T cell epitope clusters.